-If the exaggeration or generalization would be natural and people would understand it and not think that it is a lie, consider using it.
+If the hyperbole or generalization would be natural and people would understand it and not think that it is a lie, consider using it.
 If not, here are other options.

 - 1. Express the meaning without the exaggeration. - 2.
 For a generalization, show that it is a generalization by using a phrase like "in general" or "in most cases." - 3.
-For a generalization, add a word like "most" or "almost" to show that the generalization is not exact. - 4.
-For a generalization that has a word like "all," always," "none," or "never," consider deleting that word.
+For a hyperbole or a generalization, add a word like "many" or "almost" to show that the hyperbole or generalization is not meant to be exact. - 4.
+For a hyperbole or a generalization that has a word like "all," always," "none," or "never," consider deleting that word.

-- 1. Express the meaning without the exaggeration. - The Philistines gathered together to fight against Israel: thirty thousand chariots, six thousand men to drive the chariots, and troops as numerous as the sand on the seashore.
-(1 Samuel 13:5 ULB) - The Philistines gathered together to fight against Israel: thirty thousand chariots, six thousand men to drive the chariots, and a great number of troops. - 2.
-For a generalization, show that it is a generalization by using a phrase like "in general" or "in most cases." - The one who ignores instruction will have poverty and shame ...
-(Proverbs 13:18 ULB) - o In general, the one who ignores instruction will have poverty and shame - And when you pray, do not make useless repetitions as the Gentiles do, for they think that they will be heard because of their many words.
-(Matthew 6:7) - "And when you pray, do not make useless repetitions as the Gentiles generally do, for they think that they will be heard because of their many words." - 3.
-For a generalization, add a word like "most" or "almost" to show that the generalization is not exact. - The whole country of Judea and all the people of Jerusalem went out to him.
-(Mark 1:5 ULB)
+(1) Express the meaning without the exaggeration.

+The Philistines gathered together to fight against Israel: thirty thousand chariots, six thousand men to drive the chariots, and troops as numerous as the sand on the seashore

+.
+(1 Samuel 13:5 ULT)

+The Philistines gathered together to fight against Israel: thirty thousand chariots, six thousand men to drive the chariots, and a great number of troops.

+(2) For a generalization, show that it is a generalization by using a phrase like "in general" or "in most cases".

+The one who ignores instruction will have poverty and shame...
+(Proverbs 13:18 ULT)

+In general, the one who ignores instruction will have poverty and shame

+And when you pray, do not make useless repetitions as the Gentiles do, for they think that they will be heard because of their many words.
+(Matthew 6:7)

+"And when you pray, do not make useless repetitions as the Gentiles generally do, for they think that they will be heard because of their many words"

+(3) For a hyperbole or a generalization, add a word like "many" or "almost" to show that the hyperbole or generalization is not meant to be exact.

+The whole

+country of Judea and all the people of Jerusalem went out to him.
+(Mark 1:5 ULT)

-- Almost all the country of Judea and almost all the people of Jerusalem went out to him." - o Most of the country of Judea and most of the people of Jerusalem went out to him." - 4.
-For a generalization that has a word like "all," always," "none," or "never," consider deleting that word. - The whole country of Judea and all the people of Jerusalem went out to him.
-(Mark 1:5 ULB) - o The country of Judea and the people of Jerusalem went out to him.
+Almost all the country of Judea and almost all the people of Jerusalem went out to him." or:

+Many of the country of Judea and many of the people of Jerusalem went out to him."

+(4) For a hyperbole or a generalization that has a word like "all," always," "none," or "never," consider deleting that word.

+The whole

+country of Judea and all the people of Jerusalem went out to him.
+(Mark 1:5 ULT)

+The country of Judea and the people of Jerusalem went out to him.